On this page you will find information on how to get urgent care for yourself or someone else:

 Below you will find further advice on how to receive care for minor conditions/dental care or to find your local NHS service.

 Visiting your local pharmacy is a great way to access prompt advice and treatments for common conditions, especially after GP surgeries have closed for the day and on the weekends.

 Some of the work traditionally done by GPs is now done by pharmacists instead.
-This includes giving prescription-only medication for a number of minor ailments without the need to see a doctor.
+This includes giving prescription-only medications for a number of minor ailments when necessary without the need to see a doctor.
 And, like other medications in Wales, these are also free.

 You have to register with the pharmacy to use the scheme, but the process only takes a few minutes.